 save yourself time and trouble by having the following information

-- Machine type (notebook, iMac or
+- Machine type (notebook, iMac, Mini or

-tower), processor type and speed (500GHz WhatsitCPU), OS version
+tower), processor type and GHz speed, OS version

 space might be helpful, too.

-- Changes or events related to the
+- Recent changes or events related to

 - A record of error messages, symptoms